-3. Email marketing can drive users to take an action
+3. It can drive users to take an action

-You can use email marketing to promote a special or deal you’re running, encourage consumers to sign up for your newsletter, nurture leads, or even drive them to visit your business.
-The best email marketing campaigns are built around specific goals that encourage customers to take action.
+You can use targeted email marketing to promote a special or deal you’re running, encourage people to sign up for your newsletter, nurture leads, or even drive them to visit your business.
+The best targeted email marketing campaigns are built around specific goals that encourage customers to take action.

-4. Email marketing keeps your business top of mind
+4. It keeps your business top of mind

 In addition to using email marketing to drive your audience to take an action, you can also send educational information that presents you as a leader in your industry.
 This positions your business as a resource and can help you stay top of mind with your audience, leading them to contact you when they need a business in your industry.

-You can see a number of important and helpful metrics, including:
+You can see a number of important and helpful email marketing kpis, including:

 Open rate: The number of people who opened your email out of the number of people who received it.
 A good open rate for a marketing email is around 20%, but it varies by industry.